ErmakovSemen/puer_palce/replit.md

 ### Order Processing Flow

 1.  **Cart System**: Items are stored with quantity in grams, and price is stored as pricePerGram.
 Each product has configurable available quantities (e.g., 25g, 50g, 100g, 357g) with custom input option.
+2.  **Fixed Quantity Mode**: Products can be marked as fixed-quantity-only (e.g., tea cakes sold only in 357g portions).
+When enabled, admins must specify the fixed quantity, and customers cannot select different amounts.
+Zod validation enforces that fixedQuantity must be a positive integer when fixedQuantityOnly is true.
-2.  **Minimum Order**: Orders require a minimum total of 500 RUB.
+3.  **Minimum Order**: Orders require a minimum total of 500 RUB.
 Validation occurs on checkout attempt.
-3.  **Order Submission**: Frontend sends cart data with items already in grams to `POST /api/orders`.
+4.  **Order Submission**: Frontend sends cart data with items already in grams to `POST /api/orders`.
-4.  **Backend Validation**: Zod schema validates order and customer details.
+5.  **Backend Validation**: Zod schema validates order and customer details.
-5.  **Email Notification**: Resend service sends formatted email to `semen.learning@gmail.com` with order details.
+6.  **Email Notification**: Resend service sends formatted email to `semen.learning@gmail.com` with order details.
-6.  **Error Handling**: Specific HTTP status codes (400, 502, 500) for validation, email service, or internal errors.
+7.  **Error Handling**: Specific HTTP status codes (400, 502, 500) for validation, email service, or internal errors.

 ## External Dependencies